top of page

 The BCCRP aims to create a vibrant and busy train service that encourages local people to take the train.

-To help achieve this we hold events and activities to promote community involvement such as growing projects to make stations more welcoming and marketing events to promote local tourism, safety on the trains and keep passengers up to date with the service.
+To help achieve this we hold events and activities to promote community involvement such as growing projects to make stations more welcoming and marketing events to promote local tourism, safety on the trains and to keep passengers up to date with the service.

-We want to encourage economic growth, reduce carbon emissions, promote equality of opportunity, contribute to better safety and security, improve health and quality of life and a contribute to a healthy natural environment.
+We want to encourage economic growth, reduce carbon emissions, promote equality of opportunity, contribute to better safety and security, improve health and quality of life and contribute to a healthy natural environment.

 HOW WE DO IT